harpocrates/language-rust/README.md

 ## Evolution of Rust

 As Rust evolves, so will `language-rust`.
-We will make a best effort to support unstable features from nightly as they come out, but in general will only target compatibility with stable.
+A best effort will be made to support unstable features from nightly as they come out, but only compatibility with stable is guaranteed.
+The last component of the version number indicates the nightly Rust compiler version against which tests were run.
+For example, `0.1.0.26` is tested against `rustc 1.26.0-nightly`.

 ## Bugs